 By Father Jeff Belger

-(Father Jeff Belger is director of the Newman Catholic Student Center and sacramental minister at St. Mary Parish in Iowa City.
-He is also associate director of vocations for the Diocese of Davenport.)
+(Father Jeff Belger is priest director of Newman Catholic Student Center in Iowa City.)